-- "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents ordinary shares; - "availability rate" are to the ratio of the total time a service system is capable of being used during the market hours of the relevant equity markets; - "average DAUs" in a given period are to the average of the DAUs on each trading day during that period; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan;

-- "churn rate" are to the percentage of the decrease in the same paying client cohort between the beginning and ending of a given period divided by the number of paying clients at the beginning of the same period; - "DAUs" are measured based on the number of user accounts and visitors who access our Futu NiuNiu platform at least once on a given trading day.
-Some visitors may access our platform using more than one device on a given trading day and we calculate the number of visitors who access our platform based on the number of the devices used by the visitors to access our platform. - "Futu," "we," "us," "our company" and "our" are to Futu Holdings Limited, our Cayman Islands holding company and its subsidiaries, its consolidated affiliated entities: - "HK\$" and "Hong Kong dollars" are to the legal currency of Hong Kong; - "HK SFC" are to the Securities and Futures Commission of Hong Kong; - "MAUs" are measured based on the number of user accounts and visitors who access our Futu NiuNiu platform at least once during the calendar month in question.
-Some visitors may access our platform using more than one device in a given month and we calculate the number of visitors who access our platform based on the number of the devices used by the visitors to access our platform. - "paying clients" are to the number of the clients with assets in their trading accounts on our platform; - "registered clients" or "clients" are to the number of users who open one or more trading accounts on our platform; - "RMB" and "Renminbi" are to the legal currency of China; - "shares" or "ordinary shares" refers to our ordinary shares, par value US\$0.0001 per share; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; and - "users" are to the number of user accounts registered with our Futu NiuNiu applications or websites.
+- "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents ordinary shares; - "availability rate" are to the ratio of the total time a service system is capable of being used during the market hours of the relevant equity markets; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan: - "churn rate" are to the percentage of the decrease in the same paying client cohort between the beginning and ending of a given period divided by the number of paying clients at the beginning of the same period; - "Futu," "we," "us," "our company" and "our" are to Futu Holdings Limited, our Cayman Islands holding company and its subsidiaries, its consolidated affiliated entities; - "HK\$" and "Hong Kong dollars" are to the legal currency of Hong Kong; - "HK SFC" are to the Securities and Futures Commission of Hong Kong; - "paying clients" are to the number of the clients with assets in their trading accounts on our platform; - "registered clients" or "clients" are to the number of investors who open one or more trading accounts on our platform; - "RMB" and "Renminbi" are to the legal currency of China; - "shares" or "ordinary shares" refers to our ordinary shares, par value US\$0.00001 per share; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; and - "users" are to the number of user accounts registered with our Futu NiuNiu mobile application or websites.